 You can influence this branding by focusing on the details in your resume, cover letters and references.
 It’s not just the Objective Statement or the Career Summary or the College Degree that tells a hiring managed how you’re branded, it’s the full suite of details that help confirm your role or expertise.
-For example, your LinkedIn profile that has an example of your work in a Box.net application, or a blog where you write about your profession, or a local newspaper where you write a column, or where you’ve been a public speaker on your expertise.
-Make sure your resume points to these links or your cover letter lists your publications, or your profession references talk about your business speaking opportunities.
-Branding goes beyond the resume, so “send” the resume readers to the other places that strengthens your brand!
+For example, your LinkedIn profile that has an example of your work in a “project” section, or a blog where you write about your profession, or a local newspaper where you write a column, or where you’ve been a public speaker on your area-of-expertise.
+Make sure your resume points to these links/items, or your cover letter lists your publications, or your professional references talk about your business speaking opportunities, etc. Branding goes beyond the resume, so “send” your resume readers to the other places that strengthens your brand!

 Bottom Line: The three “B’s” of the Resume are Brief, Boxed and Branded.
 Readers are looking for you to get to the point and to be succinct in your writing, so keep your paragraphs, sentences, and resumes short and targeted.
 Focus your resume on one career, one job, or one role.
 This allows you to be clearly seen as fitting into the job “box” that the recruiter or manager is looking for.
 Moreover, ensure your resume has key items (such as certifications) or it points to other resources (blogs, publications, etc.) that extend your resume and help you develop a professional brand.